gluestack-ui logo

 Dark Mode

-Customizing the theme in gluestack-ui v2 for different color schemes and color mode support.
+Customize the theme in gluestack-ui v3 with Tailwind dark mode, UI theme dark mode colors, and React Native light & dark mode for different color schemes and color mode support.

 Color Scheme